 The final entry in our list of 10 best corporate training tips is analytics.
 Analytics provide feedback on how successful a course is.
 With IRL learning this might involve handing out feedback forms and processing them. eLearning is more efficient at measuring effectiveness as it can identify roadblocks when learners give up in the same place.
 Plus, it can identify whether groups or learners in a specific location are struggling more than others.

 We hope you found these 10 best tips for corporate training useful.
 If you’d like to know how EdApp’s LMS for corporate training and authoring tool can assist with all of the above, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS for free by signing up here.
+You can use EdApp’s free lms for corporate training by signing up here.